making/lognroll/README.md

-# OTLP log sink
+# LogN'Roll

-a tiny OTLP log receiver
+a simple log store

 * OTLP/HTTP only
 * Protocol Buffers and JSON are supported